How Many Liters Is 750ml

 Q: Why is the metric system so popular for scientific measurements?

 A: The metric system's decimal basis simplifies calculations and reduces errors.
-Its consistent use of prefixes simplifies conversions between different units, making it ideal for scientific work where accuracy is paramount.
+Its consistent use of prefixes simplifies conversions between different units, making it ideal for scientific work where accuracy is very important.

 Q: How do I convert liters to milliliters?